 Or, if the lie is discovered later, USCIS can revoke (take away) citizenship.
 The naturalization interview is held "under oath," meaning that right from the start, you raise your right hand and swear to tell the truth.

-The immigration laws specifically say that, "No person shall be regarded as, or found to be, a person of good moral character who, during the period for which good moral character is required to be established [has] given false testimony for the purpose of obtaining any [immigration benefits]."
-(See the Immigration and Nationality Act (I.N.A.)
-Section 101(f)(6).)
+U.S. immigration laws specifically say that, "No person shall be regarded as, or found to be, a person of good moral character who, during the period for which good moral character is required to be established [has] given false testimony for the purpose of obtaining any [immigration benefits]."
+(See the Immigration and Nationality Act (I.N.A.) § 101(f)(6).)

 As you probably know, receiving U.S. citizenship via the process of naturalization requires proving good moral character.

-If you or a member of your family is worried about what you can safely tell USCIS during your naturalization interview, or has been delivered a naturalization denial due to providing false testimony, then it would be important to contact an immigration lawyer as soon as possible.
-The lawyer can fully analyze your situation and develop and appropriate strategy, hopefully preserving your right to remain in the United States.
+If you or a member of your family is worried about what you can safely tell USCIS during your naturalization interview, or you have received a naturalization denial from USCIS due to providing false testimony, it is important to contact an immigration lawyer as soon as possible.
+The lawyer can fully analyze your situation and develop an appropriate strategy, hopefully preserving your right to remain in the United States.